Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 Here are the bottoms of the four different TS9s.
 On the right is an original with black label, easy to tell and date, if 1st digit is a 1, that would mean 1981 (a VERY early TS9!).
 These usually have the JRC4558D chip, or sometimes the lousy JRC2043D chip.

-Third from the right is a 2nd version reissue, with the CE symbol so you know it's a reissue.
+Third from the right is a 2nd version reissue, with the CE symbol.
+All TS9s with the CE are reissues.
 It still uses the original MAXON circuit board and MAXON on the battery cover.
 The reissues all have the TA75558 chip.
 Note the box has bar code info, this will not be found on the original boxes.

 On the left is the latest 2002+ reissue, with the IBANEZ board and IBANEZ